wazo-platform/wazo-doc/source/system_admin/sccp.rst

 | A. The order in which we implement features is based on our client needs.
 Write us an email that clearly explain
 |  your setup and what you would like to do and we will see what we can do.
 We don't provide any timeline.

-| Q. I dial a number, but nothing happend, the phone is not ringing out.
-| A. There is no timeout on dialing yet, you need to press the pound key '#' after the last digit.

 | Q. I want to use the Page() application to call many phones at the same time.
 | A. Here a Page() example for a one way call (half-duplex):